-- 4. Integrate knowledge of culture and an appreciation for diversity in planning and evaluating health care. - 5.
-Implement evolving technologies in the planning, implementation, and evaluation of health care. - Incorporate multiple strategies of communication to establish collaborative relationships with clients, members of the multidisciplinary team, and other stakeholders. - 7.
-Analyze legal, ethical, and policy issues within health care delivery systems. - 8.
-Implement specialized knowledge and skills in the management and delivery of health care services. - 9.
+- 1. Identify and evaluate evidence to guide decision making. - 2.
+Use a systematic approach and higher order thinking in responding to health care issues and societal needs. - 3.
+Integrate knowledge of culture and an appreciation for diversity in planning and evaluating health care. - 4.
+Implement evolving technologies in the planning, implementation, and evaluation of health care. - 5.
+Incorporate multiple strategies of communication to establish collaborative relationships with clients, members of the multidisciplinary team, and other stakeholders.

+- 6. Analyze legal, ethical, and policy issues within health care delivery systems. - 7.
+Implement specialized knowledge and skills in the management and delivery of health care services. - 8.
 Demonstrate a commitment to lifelong learning in pursuit of excellence in the practice of a health care profession.